It must have been 8 years, probably more.

 That was one of the stories from my kitty.
 The Kindness on the road.

-I am starting a new monthly series on this theme.
-Last week of every month I’ll bring you stories from travelers who have experienced the kindness on the road and like to share and spread it for the love of travel.
+Last week of every month I bring you stories from travelers who have experienced the kindness on the road and like to share and spread it for the love of travel.

 If you want to travel places with us, I suggest you to join us on my Facebook travel page.